Harmelin Media On Running Weather Adaptive Search Campaigns With WeatherAds

 Tim: We have had some discussions relating to using weather for our programmatic campaigns.
 If you develop any programmatic integrations or innovations please let us know so we can revisit this.

-Since this interview we are working on integrating WeatherAds with Google DoubleClick Bid Manager (DBM) to enable programmatic weather targeting through our platform.
-A WeatherAds Bing connector is also in the pipeline.
+Since this interview we have integrated WeatherAds with DoubleClick Bid Manager to enable programmatic weather targeting through our platform.
+A Microsoft Ads/ Bing connector is also in the pipeline.